pyth-network/pyth-gitbook/consumers/consume-data.md

 Pyth price feeds can be consumed in both off- and on-chain programs, and are available on several different chains.

 {% hint style="info" %}
-We recommend reading the [Best Practices](best-practices.md) documentation before using Pyth in your application, to ensure you are using the data safely.
+We recommend reading the [_Using Price Feeds_](best-practices.md) guide to ensure you are using our price feeds safely and correctly.
 {% endhint %}

 ## On-Chain Programs